caracal7/DexterWebServer/readme.md

 - Pub/Sub
 - MQTT

-#Folder structure
+### Folder structure

 /certs - SSL certificates
 /messageBroker - message broker & permissions
 /microservices - everything is here :)
-/static - folder with static files served at https://<dexterIP>/ /tools - some useful tools/utils
+/static - folder with static files served at Dexter IP https://xxx.xxx.xxx.xxx/ /tools - some useful tools/utils
 /webServer - HTTPS server for serve static(also can be used for REST services but we don't need REST because we have RPC)

-#Installation
+### Installation

 1. Backup `/srv/samba/share/www` (For ex. to folder to `/srv/samba/share/www.backup`)
 2. Unpack or clone this repository to `/srv/samba/share/www`